 Custody has a different legal meaning than the way most people use in everyday language.
 In Kentucky there are three components to child related issues.
 Legal custody, the parenting plan, and child support.
 There is now a legal presumption that joint custody and an equal parenting schedule are in the child/children’s best interest.
 This is a presumption and can be overcome.
 Child related issues are very fact driven.

 Most cases go to mediation prior to being scheduled for a hearing.
-If your matter is resolved at mediation then you likely will not have to go before a judge.
+IF your matter is resolved at mediation then you likely will not have to go before a judge.

 Child support is calculated in Kentucky pursuant to the statutory guidelines.
 The guidelines take into consideration the parties’ gross income, any work related childcare cost and any health insurance premiums paid on behalf of the child/children.
-Deviations are available in some cases.

 The short answer – it depends.
 Each case is different.
 In Kentucky there is a sixty day separation requirement before a divorce can be finalized.